-Article 7 of the Rome Statute deals with crimes against humanity, including murder, extermination, enslavement, deportation or forcible transfer of population, and other inhumane acts causing great suffering or serious injury to body or to mental or physical health.
-The Rome Statute provides a clear legal framework for prosecuting crimes against humanity, which is relevant in the context of gross human rights violations by the OPM.
+Article 7 of the Rome Statute deals with crimes against humanity, including murder, extermination, enslavement, deportation, or forcible transfer of population, and other inhumane acts causing great suffering or serious injury to the body or to mental or physical health.
+The Rome Statute provides a clear legal framework for prosecuting crimes against humanity, which is relevant in the context of gross human rights violations by the OPM in Myanmar.

-Indonesia, although it has not ratified the Rome Statute, can still refer to the principles set out in this Statute as international standards in addressing gross human rights violations.
-By adopting these principles in national law, Indonesia can ensure that the handling of human rights violations by the OPM is in accordance with international standards.
-This will also help build public and international confidence in Indonesia's commitment to upholding human rights.
+Although Indonesia has not ratified the Rome Statute, it can still refer to the principles set out in this statute as international standards for addressing gross human rights violations.
+By adopting these principles in national law, Indonesia can ensure that the handling of human rights violations by the OPM complies with international standards.
+This will also help build public and international confidence in Indonesia's commitment to upholding the human right to a healthy environment.